toddaustin07/Heatmiser/README.md

 The elements in all these devices are available in automations in the IF and THEN seconds of Routines or Rules.

 * Thermostat Operating State:  Use only the 'Heating' or 'Idle' values for IF conditions
 * For selecting a Profile, use the "Play a favorite" option in Routine config screens, or the mediaPresets capability in Rules.
-For the value to set, use the heatmiser PROFILE_ID, which will be displayed in the Info table 'ACTIVE_PROFILE' element.
+For the value to set, use the numeric heatmiser PROFILE_ID, which will be displayed in the Info table 'ACTIVE_PROFILE' element.
 Do not use the Profile name.

 ### Problems
 * If your neoHub device is not found during network scan, be sure it is on the same subnet as your SmartThings hub.
 The discovery method used is mDNS; neoHubs should be making themselves known on the network via this method.